 More than a dozen potential money grabs will appear on ballots throughout the county, but none of them generates the same fascination as Richmond's so-called "soda tax" -- one cent per ounce for every sugar-sweetened beverage sold within city limits.

 Technically, it isn't a tax.
 It's a business-license fee.
-Moreover, it's not being proposed for anything but to discourage something -- the consumption
+Moreover, it's not being proposed for anything but to discourage something -- the consumption of sugary beverages that contribute to obesity.
+(The money would go to the city's general fund, where it may or may not be used for health initiatives.)

 The measure boils down to this: Residents are being asked to voluntarily increase the amount they pay for soft drinks so they will be less likely to buy them.
 It's like moving sugar-sweetened beverages to a higher shelf so they're harder to reach.